AFCON 2025: Mohamed Salah Scores 'Controversial' Goal As 10-Man Egypt Beat Bafana Bafana

 Controversy arose in the closing stages of the first half after the Pharaohs were awarded a penalty after Video Assistant Referee (VAR) showed that Khuliso Mudau appeared to catch Salah in the face.
 The Liverpool forward then took responsibility from the spot and converted with composure.

-The situation escalated further when Egypt were reduced to ten men after Mohamed Hany received a second booking for a late tackle on Mokoena, a call that was not welcomed by the Pharaohs’ technical crew.
+The situation escalated further when Egypt were reduced to ten men after Mohamed Hany received a second booking for a late tackle on Mokoena, a call that drew protests from the Pharaohs’ technical crew.

-The first half ended 1-0 in favour of Egypt, but South Africa are at an advantage heading into the second 45 minutes of play.
+The first half ended 1-0 in favour of Egypt, but South Africa appeared to have an advantage heading into the second 45 minutes of play.

 Bafana Bafana pushed hard to force their way back into the contest.
 Still, the Pharaohs remained resolute at the back, pressed with intensity, and punished Bafana Bafana’s high defensive line with sharp, well-executed counterattacks.

-As the game moved into injury time, South Africa saw a clear penalty appeal dismissed, yet still managed to hold on for the win and confirm qualification for the knockout phase.
+As the game moved into injury time, South Africa saw a clear penalty appeal dismissed, yet still failed to find an equaliser.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!